tonycodes/onboard/README.md

 # Prep

-Add your SSH key to your Github account
+- Add your SSH key to your Github account
+- Create a code directory e.g ~/code or whatever you prefer (just update the below to reflect it)

 # Run